andreas-prouza/i-releaser/README.md

 ## modules

-This folder contains all modules which are necessary to run process the workflow.
+This folder contains all internal modules which are necessary to run this framework.

 This is a collection of classes and functions.

-E.g.: Meta_File class which will handle all stuff with meta files:
+E.g.: ```meta_file.py``` (Meta_File class) which will handle all stuff with meta files:
 * save & read json files
 * several checks
 * stores object structures
 * execution history of each object
 * etc.

+## scripts

+All scripts in this folder can be used in any json-config file where a cmd can be defined.

+# Configurations

 ## attribute "cmd"